Abizern/nscnlon/content/when-and-where.md

 date: "2019-05-22"
 ---

+## March event is cancelled

+More of a precaution than anything else.

-The next event is on **Tuesday, 17th March, 2020**.
-The St Patrick's day special.
+The next event is on *Tuesday, 21st April, 2020*.

 ## When